gemshub/xgems/README.md

 ./demo1
 ~~~

-* To execute the python demo:
-* First, make sure the xGEMS Python module can be found by Python.
+* To execute the python demo: first, make sure the xGEMS Python module can be found by Python.
 * This can be done by setting the `PYTHONPATH` environment variable to the path where the xGEMS module is located:

 ~~~